Credit Repair Kit For Dummies - Steve Bucci - E-Book

 Medical debt

 Being ill is bad enough.
 Dealing with medical debt can sometimes seem insurmountable.
 There are special rules in both credit reporting and credit scoring that can help set your mind at ease.
 Knowing the rules from Chapter 7 may help lower your blood pressure.
-We also help you deal with medical insurance issues with a list of your options and resources.
+I also help you deal with medical insurance issues with a list of your options and resources.

 Student loans